shreyamkela/GDP-projection-app/README.md

 - Run the app.js in the backend folder
   `npm start`
-- Runn the index.js in the frontend folder
+- Run the index.js in the frontend folder
   `npm start`